 1. Understanding the History of Sachsenhausen Concentration Camp

-2. Importance of the Sachsenhausen Memorial
+2. Significance of the Sachsenhausen Memorial

 3. What to Expect When Visiting